lego.com replacement parts self-serve request project main image

 design sprint day 3 banner - create it

 From day 4, I worked on building prototypes of the improved replacement parts flow.
 Hi-Fidelity prototypes were aimed to be created for a realistic experience when doing the user testing.
-And 2 prototypes were created based on some ideas from the day before - A step-by-step flow and an all-in-one flow.
-It took several days to finish the prototype.
+Two prototypes were created based on some ideas from the day before - A step-by-step flow and an all-in-one flow.

 design sprint day 4 outcome - two prototypes.
 A step-by-step flow and an all-in-one flow